junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 >
 > Dean's eyes widened.
 "Lucifer?"
 >
-> Castiel returned with a small nod, so small that not even the air before he was moved.
+> Castiel returned with a small nod, so small that not even the air before him was moved.
 Dean certainly felt the air around him was taken just by that.
 >
 > A gasp was forming but he swallowed it down.
 "I thought Lucifer was just a story they told at demon Sunday School.
 There's no such thing."
 Panic rose quickly in his chest, but he tried to press them down so hard, to appear brave, to appear a soldier like he was always trained to be.
 His eyes were still locked on Castiel, not blinking once.
 What he saw grounded him.
 >